When you need to hire a tradesperson there are some important steps you can take to protect yourself and avoid dealing with a rogue tradie.

 Know who to call

-Did you know that some companies trade under many different names?
-You might think you’re requesting quotes from three different businesses, but they could all be the same company or owned by the same company.
+Some companies trade under many different names, so while you might think you’re requesting quotes from three different businesses, they could all be the same company or owned by the same company.

 The simplest way to check who you’re really dealing with, is by noting their licence number and searching the CBS licensing register to see which business or trading names are connected with that licence.

 By law, every builder and tradesperson must display their licence number on any advertising, including on social media, their website and business card.
-Make sure you only deal with someone who is licensed to do the kind of work you need done.
+Only deal with someone who is licensed to do the kind of work you need done.
 Anyone working without a licence - or outside of what their licence allows them to do – is breaking the law and their work could be substandard.

 You can check if a tradesperson is licensed by:

-• looking up their licence details on the CBS licensing register
+- looking up their licence details on the CBS licensing register (external site) (external site)

-Please report any unlicensed tradies to CBS via the online consumer complaints form.
+Please report any unlicensed tradies to CBS via the online consumer complaints form (external site) (external site).

 It’s a good idea to search online for independent reviews about a tradesperson, and also ask friends and family which tradies they have used in the past and if they would recommend them.